 Getting some exercise–any exercise at all–is one of the best things you can do for yourself when you have depression.
 Many studies have found a number of mental health benefits linked to exercise.
 You may be aware of this but you may also feel too confined to exercise.
-Most gyms are closed at the moment, so if you were going to the gym or participating in an exercise class, your exercise has probably been disrupted.
+Most gyms are closed at the moment, so if you were going to the gym or participating in an exercise class, your exercise has probably have been disrupted.
 Fortunately, there are plenty of ways to get exercise at home.
 It’s still ok to walk or run outside in most areas.
 Even areas where the lockdown measures are more severe are allowing people to leave the house once a day to exercise, so make use of that.
 If you are stuck inside, every trainer on the Internet is offering a free exercise routine you can do at home, so look around for something that appeals to you.

 Look at the Bright Side

 Try to reframe the situation.
 The bad things about it are obvious to everyone but dwelling on them won’t help you.
 Instead, think along the lines of “This situation is clearly terrible but if anything good were to come of it, it might be–” Make a game of it.
 Try to find the humor.
 Humor, even if it’s dark, is a healthy coping mechanism that is associated with mental toughness.
 The only caveat is that your humor shouldn’t be self-deprecating.
 In other words, make all the jokes you want but not at your own expense.